pgerke/ngx-mat-table-multi-sort/README.md

 **Prerequisite:** You have created an application using a supported version of Angular and Angular Material

-1. In your Angular application run `npm install ngx-mat-table-multi-sort` to add the library to your dependencies
+1. In your Angular application run `pnpm install ngx-mat-table-multi-sort` to add the library to your dependencies
 1. As this library is using Material, add the following to the `head` element of your `index.html`:

 ```html